acuarica/java-cast-oopsla-19-aec/README.md

 and `casts.def`, `input-patterns.def`, and `table-casts-patterns.def` to be included in source paper.
 The `table-casts-patterns.def` is the main table shown in Section 4 of the paper.
 The plots were asked by the reviewers to show how the sample is distributed in Application/Library code, Test code, and Generated code.
+The plots in the `patterns` folder uses either the format `table-pattern-%pattern-features.pdf` or `table-pattern-%pattern-%variant-args.pdf`.
+The former shows the frequencies of variants within a pattern, while the latter shows all arguments within a variant.

 ### Distribution of casts